designing portfolios

 Purchasing and Logging into your LiveText Account

 The first thing you must do is purchase LiveText and log into your account.
-Information on how to buy and register a Live Text Account can be found here.
-The College of Education and Human Services also has helpful LiveText information.
-When you are ready, go the LiveText website.
+Information on how to buy and register please go the LiveText website.

 Live Text Help Sessions